monero-oxide/monero-oxide/monero-oxide/wallet/README.md

 # Monero Wallet

-Wallet functionality for the Monero protocol, built around monero-serai.
+Wallet functionality for the Monero protocol, built around monero-oxide.
 This library prides itself on resolving common pit falls developers may face.

 monero-wallet also offers a FROST-inspired multisignature protocol orders of